lukasuz/lukasuz.github.io/_posts/2021-10-17-animation.md

 The face fidelity term is defined as the l2 norm between the current latent code and the mean latent code, similar to the smoothness term.
 This term is necessary, as the quality deteriorates very quickly when we do not constrain the latent space.
 This is based on the truncation idea proposed in [4], where truncation of $$w$$ results in images with better quality while losing some variation in faces.

 Looking at the video, we can see that the frames are a little bit smoother when compared to the previous case.
 The face also smoothly changes the identity in the course of the sequence.
 However, the faces exhibit relatively similar features, i.e. male, beard, curly hair.
-This is interesting to see, as I also have a beard and I used a sequence of myself in this use-case.
+This is interesting to see, as I also have a beard and I used a sequence of myself in this use case.
 This further strengthens the assumption that the output of the FAN network carries some signal from the input image.

 I am looking forward to trying this out in the future with the improved StyleGAN3 model.